 At Marigot Bay, where the 1967 version of Doctor Doolittle starring Rex Harrison was filmed, the memory is perpetuated at Doolittle’s, part of the Marigot Beach Club Hotel, lying 14km south of Castries.
 Your yacht will drop you off at the palm-studded peninsula of the resort.
 On Saturday nights — when Doolittle’s offers lavish seafood and barbeque buffet along with a steel band — this is the best place to be on the island.
 You can come here for drinks (try the Singapore Slings) or dishes like chunky pumpkin soup, jerk chicken, or lobster and coconut shrimp Creole.

-Wander away from these high-end restaurants and you will be richly rewarded by the unpretentious bistros, vendors, and mom and pop shops that add local flavor to the landscape.
-Visit a fish fry in the town of Gros Islet, Anse La Ray, or Dennery and try barbecue, tatiri (a small fish, deep-fried and eaten whole), and chargrilled tuna steak.
+Wander away from these high-end restaurants and you will be richly rewarded by the unpretentious bistros, vendors, and mom-and-pop shops that add local flavor to the landscape.
+Visit a fish fry in the town of Gros Islet, Anse La Ray, or Dennery and try barbecue, satire (a small fish, deep-fried and eaten whole), and chargrilled tuna steak.

 Have your yacht drop you off at Gross Islet if you’re looking for St Lucia activities that include excitement and dancing.
 Or, venture to Anse La Ray or Dennery for more subdued dining and entertainment.
 Whether the evening dinner brings with it relaxation or excitement, many of the locals treat dinner as the optimal time for”liming,” or hanging out.

 Friday-night “jump-ups” are weekly street parties where islanders let it rip.
 For reggae and hot times, head for the gatherings at Gros Islet, attracting both St. Lucians and the visiting yachties from Rodney Bay.
-You won’t go hungry: stall after stall hawks barbecued meats along with such sides as rice ‘n’ beans and a tuber called dasheen, as seafood sizzles over hot coals and the smell of barbecued chicken whets appetites.
+You won’t go hungry.
+Stall after stall, there are hawks who barbecued meats along with such sides as rice ‘n’ beans.
+And a tuber called Dasheen, seafood sizzles over hot coals, and the smell of barbecued chicken whets appetites.

 More “jump-ups” take place at Anse la Raye on St. Lucia’s western shore.
 Rum and reggae flow from about six in the evening to midnight or beyond.
-Stalls along the Anse la Raye waterfront often sell fresher and better seafood than you get in the upmarket dining rooms of the all-inclusive — conch, lobster, mahimahi, and even “pot fish.”
+Stalls along the Anse la Raye waterfront often sell fresher and better seafood than you get in the upmarket dining rooms.
+What’s more is that it’s all-inclusive of conch, lobster, mahimahi, and even “pot fish.”
 Islanders claim that if you drink a “sea-moss shake” (seaweed, milk, sugar, and fruit), you’ll keep jumping up throughout the night.